menma1234/gbf-battlecopy/README.md

 # Granblue Fantasy Battle ID Copy

+**As of Nov.
+15, 2024, this extension has been rendered obsolete due to a copy button now existing in-game.**

 This extension for Chrome provides a button to copy the ID of a multibattle to clipboard.
 Inspired by the [battle.js script created by ckx000](https://github.com/ckx000/GBF).

 ![](https://raw.githubusercontent.com/menma1234/gbf-battlecopy/master/img/copy.jpg)